candasm/artisan-deployer/docs/getting-started.md

 your local Laravel application into one or more remote servers.
 The ``rollback`` command reverts the remote Laravel application to the previous version.

-EasyDeploy can deploy to any number of servers, even when they are of different type (e.g. two web servers, one database server and one worker server).
+Artisan Deployer can deploy to any number of servers, even when they are of different type (e.g. two web servers, one database server and one worker server).
 It also supports multiple stages, so you can tailor the deployed application to different needs (production servers, staging server, etc.)